-The subject application shows a conceptual layout for a new medium-density residential neighborhood.
-Multifamily units are proposed in 13 three- and three and one-half story multifamily buildings with garages integrated into the ground level of each building.
+The subject application [shows a conceptual layout for a new medium-density residential neighborhood.
+Multifamily units are proposed in 13-three-and three and one half story multifamily buildings with garages integrated into the ground level of each building.
 Three building templates appear to be provided on the CSP: one 13-unit building, six 22-unit buildings, and six 26-unit buildings.
 At time of detailed site plan a variety in building styles and architecture shall be demonstrated.
-Flat façades shall be avoided by using bays, balconies, and other projecting elements.
+Flat façades shall be avoided by using bays, balconies, and other projecting elements.] does not include residential uses.

-- Design residential developments that connect and appropriately transition to preexisting communities and neighboring commercial areas: - Discourage use of walls, gates, and other barriers that separate residential neighborhoods from the surrounding community and commercial areas.
+- Design residential developments that connect and appropriately transition to pre-existing communities and neighboring commercial areas: - Discourage use of walls, gates, and other barriers that separate residential neighborhoods from the surrounding community and commercial areas.

-The subject proposal shall be design to effectively connect to existing communities and area amenities through the master plan trail and pedestrian network.
-Currently no pedestrian link appears to be proposed to the existing industrial building from either Westphalia Road or the multifamily proposal.
+The subject proposal shall be designed to effectively connect to existing communities and area amenities through the master plan trail and pedestrian network.
+[Currently no pedestrian link appears to be proposed to the existing industrial building from either Westphalia Road or the multifamily proposal.]
+A pedestrian link is proposed with this CSP to connect the industrial use to Westphalia Road with a sidewalk, and the neighboring Smith Home Farm community to Westphalia Road with a trail.
 Additional consideration shall also be paid to linking private recreational facilities to trails via a 10-foot-wide asphalt master planned trail along the Cabin Branch and 8-foot-wide trail connectors to the neighborhoods.
 A pedestrian and bikeway facilities plan shall be provided with the detailed site plan or preliminary plan of subdivision as an exhibit that demonstrates how these pedestrian connections can be provided for the entire area of the CSP, and provide a timeline for the implementation of those connections.